Soluble fibre is one of two types of dietary fibre and can be challenging to consume in adequate quantities if you:

 Soluble fibre moves through your digestive tract in a unique way by turning into a gel, absorbing water and other compounds and slowing the movement of food as a result.

 It also increases the amount of water your poop can hold, which in turn softens it and potentially eases bowel movements.

 Such characteristics also make it advantages for gut health purposes and at least partially why soluble fibre is well regarded in the guidelines set out by Canadian Association Of Gastroenterology for the management of IBS.

 With IBS sufferers also in mind, I’ve opted for the sake of this article to identify soluble fibre rich foods that are lower to moderate in FODMAPs per serving but that still retain the meaningful physiological benefits unique to this type of fibre.

 Soluble Fibre-Rich Foods – My Top 10 Selections

 The goal of today’s article is to deliver a “top 10” list of soluble-fibre containing foods.

 My list includes:

-1. Flaxseed – An easy choice, easy to use food that can be thrown into anything from salads to smoothies.
+1. Ground Flaxseed – An easy choice, easy to use food that can be thrown into anything from salads to smoothies.
 Bonus points for also being rich in essential omega-3 fatty acids, which are found in very few other foods.
-Chia & hemp seeds are great alternatives.
+Ground chia & hemp seeds are great alternatives.

 3. Canned Lentils – Legumes are heavily underrated foods but also not always well tolerated, small amounts ( 1/2 cup or less) of canned lentils are a good starting point.